panyam/templar/README.md

 - `{{ template "Base:content" . }}` → `{{ template "myContent" . }}`

 Non-overridden blocks retain their original references to the base templates.

+**Important**: The `extend` directive only rewrites template calls within the copied template itself, not in templates it calls.
+For nested overrides, you need to extend each level of the hierarchy.
+See [extend.md](docs/extend.md) for detailed examples, visual diagrams, and common gotchas.

 ### 4. Multiple Template Loaders